 EDI replaces manual methods of data exchange.
 With conventional data exchange, significant human intervention is required, often resulting in slow-down and errors, as compared to electronic data interchange.
-EDI is most commonly used to exchange data between different businesses, for example buyer and supplier.
+EDI is most commonly used to exchange data between different businesses, for example, buyers and suppliers.

-Comparison of the two flow diagrams below highlights the automation achieved using EDI as opposed to conventional manual data and document exchange.
-The benefits of using EDI are obvious…with the bottom line being lower administrative costs and experiencing less errors than using conventional data exchange.
+A comparison of the two flow diagrams below highlights the automation achieved using EDI as opposed to conventional manual data and document exchange.
+The benefits of using EDI are obvious…with the bottom line being lower administrative costs and experiencing fewer errors than using conventional data exchange.

 CONVENTIONAL DATA EXCHANGE PROCESS

 The most common documents exchanged via EDI are purchase orders, invoices and advance ship notices.
-However, there are others such as bill of lading, customs documents, inventory documents, shipping status documents and payment documents.
+However, there are others such as a bill of lading, customs documents, inventory documents, shipping status documents, and payment documents.